Where Did the Names of the 50 States of America Come From?

 The Algonquian are one of the most populous and widespread North American native language groups.
 Historically, the peoples were prominent along the Atlantic Coast and into the interior along the Saint Lawrence River and around the Great Lakes.

-Siouan languages, also called Siouan-Catawban and Catawba-Siouan, family of languages in North America spread primarily across the Great Plains.
+Siouan languages, also called Siouan-Catawban and Catawba-Siouan, are a family of languages in North America spread primarily across the Great Plains.
 The Sioux is a large group of Native American tribes that traditionally lived in the Great Plains.
 Many Sioux tribes were nomadic people who moved from place to place following bison (buffalo) herds.

 Uto-Aztecan or Uto-Aztekan is a family of indigenous languages of the Americas, consisting of over 30 languages.
 Uto-Aztecan languages are found almost entirely in the Western United States and Mexico.
 It is one of the oldest and largest family of American Indian languages both in terms of extent of distribution (Oregon to Panama) and number of languages and speakers.